 The perceptions of some young people in the local community can be negative.
 To help improve perceptions we to arrange a number of friendly matches with local community group & professional football clubs such as Burnley FC Community Trust, Manchester United Foundation and Life Leisure Offerton.
 This gives the opportunity to all participants of the Goalz programme to wear Stockport County kit and to represent Stockport County Community Foundation against other similar programmes.
 This will give members of the local community the chance to meet young people attending our sessions and show them in a positive light.

-If you would like further information about these sessions, then please contact Matthew Bailey via email at [email protected] or give him a call in the office on 0161-286-8888 Option 3.
+If you would like further information about these sessions, then please contact the office on 07760 454583 or email [email protected].

 We are delighted to be working with High Peak Council in delivering such a positive impacting programme for Young People in the Buxton and surrounding area.
 The programme is jointly funding by The National League Trust and High Peak Council.
 The programme has been running for over 6 years and continues to develop each year.

 The football sessions are delivered every Wednesday and Friday evenings from 6pm to 8pm at Buxton Community School.
 The sessions are FREE of charge and are open for local children aged 10-18 years old.
 The main aims of the weekly sessions are: